Dj-Viking/random-password-generator/README.md

 Here I have created in Javascript- an random password generator that you can choose a password length of 8 characters up to 128 characters.

 Clicking the "Generate Password" button will begin the generation process.
-There will be a series of prompts which will guide you through some questions.
+There will be a series of prompts which will guide you through some questions as to what you want your password to consist of.
-    - Do you want Upper Case letters?
+* Upper Case letters?
-    - Do you want Lower Case letters?
+* Lower Case letters?
-    - Do you want Special Characters?
+* Special Characters?
-    - Do you want Numbers?
+* Numbers?

 Each of these questions will provide a unique password.
 The longer password lengths are more reliable in creating something with more variety.
 As having passwords around 8 characters will not shuffle nicely and might not include some of your choices.